jmf1988/ytdash/README.md

 Extreme example:

-To play first 5 videos in a channel one by one with a max height of 720, max FPS of 30, using a max bandwidth of 400 kB/s, with an offset, if live, of 30 minutes and with bandwidth adaptative mode disabled:
+To play first 5 videos in a channel one by one with a max height of 720, max FPS of 30, using a max bandwidth of 400 kB/s, with an offset, of =-30 minutes and with bandwidth adaptative mode disabled:

-- ytdash.py "https://www.youtube.com/channel/UCqUowrZdd95X_L7prqCd22Q" -s -f -maxresults 5 -offset 30m -maxfps 30 -maxheight 720 -maxband 400
+- ytdash.py "https://www.youtube.com/channel/UCqUowrZdd95X_L7prqCd22Q" -s -f -maxresults 5 -offset=-30m -maxfps 30 -maxheight 720 -maxband 400

 That will discard all videos above the first limit reached and play the maximun quality left in fixed mode (the selected quality will be not switched to a lower one even if delays or bandwidth drops are detected.)